 Monthly Competitions

 We hold a monthly internal competition for all current DPS members.
 There are 12 competitions, 8 are projected and 4 are print competitions.
-All members are allowed to enter two photos in each competition.
-With the exception of the January competition, entries for internal monthly competitions need to be in no later than midnight on the first day of the month preceding the competition.
-Entries for the January competition, need to be in by the 8th of January.
+All members are allowed to have 3 entries in each competition.
+Except for the February competition, entries for internal monthly competitions need to be in no later than midnight on the first day of the month preceding the competition.
+Entries for the February competition, need to be in by 8th February.

 For competition rules click here